OnionUI/Onion/website/docs/07-Apps/01-included-in-onion/game-list-options.md

 *Make actions on your game list*

 ## Presentation
-*Game List Options (GLO Menu) is a tool to make actions for the selected game or the entire list. <br />
+Game List Options (GLO menu) is a tool for performing actions for the selected game or for the entire list. <br />
 Press <kbd>Y</kbd> in a game list then from this menu you can choose the Retroarch core, download the image cover of your game (wifi/MMP required), launch a Netplay session, reset your game (to skip the last save state), filter the list of games with a keyword,...

 Thanks to GLO menu flexibility, you can even add your own scripts here !*